aniruddha-adhikary/mrt-buddy/openspec/changes/add-hatirjheel-bus-support/design.md

 2. These refunds appeared as positive amounts, incorrectly showing as "Balance Update"
 3. Header bytes are deterministic and set by the card system

+**Result**: With header-based detection, Hatirjheel Bus refunds now correctly display as `CommuteHatirjheelBusEnd` showing the route, not as "Balance Update".

 **Known headers**:

 | Header | Meaning |